aws-samples/aws-serverless-nextcloud/README.md

 ## Deployment

+* If you have never used AWS ECS within your AWS Account before, create the Service-Linked Role before going on.
+See the official [AWS Documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/using-service-linked-roles.html#create-service-linked-role)
-* `aws cloudformation package --template-file ecs-nextcloud.yml --s3-bucket <cfn-artifact-bucket-name> --output-file packaged.yaml `
+* `aws cloudformation package --template-file ecs-nextcloud.yml --s3-bucket <cfn-artifact-bucket-name> --output-template-file packaged.yaml `
 * Deploy packaged CloudFormation file (`packaged.yaml`) with appropriate parameters
+  * For example using `aws cloudformation deploy --template-file packaged.yaml --stack-name nextcloud-test-env --parameter-overrides DbPassword=<DB-Admin-Password> NextCloudAdminPassword=<Nextcloud-Admin-Password> IsolationLevel=Public --capabilities CAPABILITY_IAM`
 * The VPC setup has three levels of isolation
-  * `public` places containers within the public subnets
+  * `Public` places containers within the public subnets
-  * `private` places containers into private subnets, deploys one NAT Gateway for outbound internet access
+  * `Private` places containers into private subnets, deploys one NAT Gateway for outbound internet access
-  * `privateHA` same as privat, but deploys two NAT Gateways
+  * `PrivateHA` same as privat, but deploys two NAT Gateways
-* To switch from `private` to `privateHA` and vice versa you have to switch to `public` as transitional step
+* To switch from `Private` to `PrivateHA` and vice versa you have to switch to `Public` as transitional step
 * After the CloudFormation Stack is deployed successfully it takes up to 15min for the frontend being available initially
 * Find the Nextcloud URLs within the CloudFormation Outputs